 The Specialist (Co-operative) Program in Management and International Business (MIB) is a Work Integrated Learning (WIL) program that combines academic studies with paid work terms in public and private enterprises.
 Depending on their needs and abilities, students work in areas such as accounting, public administration, communications, economic development, finance, human resources/personnel, information systems, marketing, policy, strategic planning and entrepreneurship.

-The Program operates on a trimester schedule, featuring three terms (Fall, Winter and Summer) in each Calendar year.
-Students work or study in all three terms for four years, or until graduation requirements are met.
-The Program requires eight four-month terms of study and three four-month work terms.
+The Program operates on a trimester schedule, featuring three semesters (Fall, Winter and Summer) in each Calendar year.
+Students work or study in all three semesters for four years, or until graduation requirements are met.
+The Program requires eight four-month semesters of study and three four-month work terms.
 At least one of the work terms and one of the study terms must be outside of Canada.
 Students normally begin with three to five study terms (Fall, Winter and Summer), then alternate study and work terms.
 Students always conclude their degree with a study term.

 Enrolment in this Program is limited.